CX (Customer Experience)

 A new digital initiative and focus creates a customer experience that should be aligned with all touch points.
 It's one thing to attack a digital initiative and create a frictionless enjoyable experience but if brand teams aren't thinking strategically about how new initiatives fit into the customer experience holistically, then there is a higher risk of fragmented experience and brand erosion.

 For example, a company creates a new e-comm web initiative that is carefully planned scoped and executed to maximize UX/CX.
-How does this experience now relate to a client calling in and dealing with the contact center, or buying through brick and mortar channels?
+How does this experience now relate to a client calling in and dealing with the contact centre, or buying through brick and mortar channels?
 Should these other touch points be revisited to make sure all touch points are strategically aligned?

 As channels and experiences shift and evolve so does the lens from which brand marketing professionals look through and drive through an organization.
 That beautiful new initiative may not bridge the chasm from online to offline and a more holistic CX based approach needs to be implemented across organizations.